Best French Toast Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

 This is the best french toast recipe.
-It is easy to make in 20 minutes with 7 ingredients and is one of our family’s favorite breakfasts!
+It is easy to make in 20 minutes with 7 ingredients and is a delicious, special occasion breakfast!

-front view of two pieces of french toast on a plate with whipped cream and syrup
+stack of three pieces of french toast on a plate with butter, syrup and berries

 Have you ever wondered why French toast is so delicious?
-I mean, it’s just bread dipped in eggs and milk, and it magically transforms into one of the best breakfast foods ever.
-It’s a true testament to the fact that there is so much beauty in simplicity.
+Really, it’s just bread dipped in eggs and milk, and it magically transforms into one of the best breakfast foods ever.
+It’s a true testament to the fact that there is beauty in simplicity.

-This best French Toast recipe is one of our favorite special breakfasts!
-I make it on Christmas morning, for birthday breakfasts for my kids, etc. Serve it with a dollop of homemade whipped cream and a drizzle of pure maple syrup.
+This easy French toast recipe is one of our favorite special breakfasts!
+I make it on Christmas morning, for birthday breakfasts for my kids, etc. because it’s delicious & easy!

-overhead view of two pieces of french toast on a plate with whipped cream and strawberries
+two pieces of french toast on a plate with butter, syrup and berries

 French Toast: Ingredients & Substitutions